 Looking back to junior high school, I can now see that I wasn’t a bad looking guy.
 Yet my incredibly low self confidence and view of myself as unattractive, caused others to see me exactly as I saw myself.
-I remember once I was walking by a group of girls and I overheard a girl (who just transferred to my school) tell her new (veterans of the school) girlfriends “Hey, he’s good looking!” to which the other girl responded with a tone of disgust “him? are you serious?”
+I remember once I was walking by a group of girls and I overheard a girl who had just arrived at our school telling the other girls ”Hey, he’s good looking!” to which one of the other girls responded with a tone of disgust “him? are you serious?”
 Most of this school did not view me as attractive.

 Around the same year, there was this girl who moved into my apartment complex.
 I told my friends “Hey! did you check out the new girl, she’s pretty cute!”
-Then I saw her at school being shunned by the other students.
+Then I saw her at school being picked on and put down by the other students.
 I slowly began to stop seeing her as attractive. (too bad I wasn’t a better man back then who thought for himself).

 Now let’s fast forward a decade or so into the future.
 There was this girl who I would normally find to be very average on the attraction scale.
 I would normally never have had her in my attraction radar – more of a buddy type.
 But the more I got to know her, I found myself developing an attraction toward her.
 She was different than most girls who I considered to be at her level of physical attraction.
 Those other girls would usually have a fluctuating nervous energy depending on whether I was smiling at them or nonchalant in my attitude toward them.
 But the emotions of this girl did not fluctuate according my approval of her.
 Instead she always seemed to be feeling good and happy about herself.
 My approval or disapproval had no effect on her.
 This was very strange to me because just about EVERY OTHER GIRL who I considered to be less physically attractive than me would almost always, without fail, have that nervous type of energy.